OpenTreeOfLife/opentree/deploy/README.md

 Put the ssh private key somewhere, e.g. 'opentree.pem'.
 Set its file permissions to 600.

+Currently there is a one-time manual step in setting up a new server: copying the Github SSH deployment keys which allows the OpenTree API to push changes to Github.

+    scp -p opentree opentree.pub opentree@server:~/.ssh

+Currently the ```opentree``` private key and ```opentree.pub``` public key can be found on files.opentreeoflife.org .

 Create one configuration file for each server.
 A configuration is just a shell script that sets some variables.

 Run the setup script, which is called 'push.sh', as